rook/rook/Documentation/ceph-nfs-crd.md

 ## Samples

-This configuration adds a cluster of ganesha gateways that store objects in the pool cephfs.a.meta and the namespace **
+The following sample will create a two-node active-active cluster of NFS Ganesha gateways.
+A CephFS named `myfs` is used, and the recovery objects are stored in a RADOS pool named `myfs-data0` with a RADOS namespace of `nfs-ns`.

+> **NOTE**: For an RGW object store, a data pool of `my-store.rgw.buckets.data` can be used.

 ```yaml
 apiVersion: ceph.rook.io/v1